redwoodjs/redwood/docs/docs/auth/dbauth.md

 Run `yarn rw prisma migrate dev` to apply the changes to your database.

-:::caution Do Not Allow GraphQL Access to `UserCredential`
+:::warning Do Not Allow GraphQL Access to `UserCredential`

 As you can probably tell by the name, this new model contains secret credential info for the user.
 You **should not** make this data publicly available by adding an SDL file to `api/src/graphql`.